Defining sustainable packaging

 Sustainable packaging definition

-But what is it that makes packaging sustainable?
-Are the claims of global brands, packaging manufacturers and environmental campaigners (which often contradict each other) actually true?
+But what makes packaging sustainable?
+Are the claims of global brands, packaging manufacturers and environmental campaigners (which often contradict each other) actually authentic?

-So, before highlighting the types of sustainable packaging that may be applicable to your business and operations, it is essential first to identify precisely what is meant by sustainable packaging.
+Before highlighting the types of sustainable packaging that may apply to your business and operations, it is essential first to identify precisely what is meant by sustainable packaging.

 “Sustainable packaging is the development and use of packaging which results in improved sustainability.
-This involves increased use of life cycle inventory (LCI) and life cycle assessment to help guide the use of packaging, which reduces the environmental impact and ecological footprint. ” (source: wikipedia.org).
+This involves increased use of lifecycle inventory (LCI) and life cycle assessment to help guide the use of packaging, which reduces the environmental impact and ecological footprint.” (source: Wikipedia).

-The key point to take away from this neat summary is “packaging which reduces the environmental impact and ecological footprint.”
+The key point to take away from this summary is “packaging which reduces the environmental impact and ecological footprint”.

 To consider this involves looking at the bigger picture, effectively the entire lifecycle of your packaging.
 Factors include use in the supply chain, basic function, marketing, usefulness to consumers and what happens at the end of the packaging’s life.

-Another definition addresses what are termed the three common pillars of sustainability: Social (people), Environmental (planet) and Economic (profit).
+Another definition addresses the three common pillars of sustainability: Social (people), Environmental (planet), and Economic (profit).

 Effectively, “sustainable packaging must meet the functional and economic needs of the present without compromising the ability of future generations to meet their own needs”.